t-o-k/Useful-POV-Ray-macros/README.md

 ## VectorsFromTransformFunction(TransformFn, vX, vY, vZ, pT)

-Extracts the row vectors vX, vY, vZ and pT from the 4x3 matrix inherent in the tranform function TransformFn().
+Extracts the row vectors vX, vY, vZ and pT from the 4x3 matrix inherent in the transform function TransformFn().

 Vectors that are passed as arguments are set to new values.
 Variables for these vectors can be declared with either #local or #declare before calling the macro.